DanielHakim98/google-homepage/README.md

 * This note also will be my self-reflection after finishing the project.
 Wish me luck!

-Click [here](https://danielhakim98.github.io/google-homepage/ "Google Homepage") to go the website.
+Click [here](https://danielhakim98.github.io/google-homepage/ "Google Homepage") to go to the website.
 ---

 11/9/21